SciCapt/Collatz/README.md

 EnchancedNumberTester is the driving function that tests for repeating lists and executes the proper algorithm if the current number is even/odd.
 I.e. divide by 2 if even or multiply by 3 and add 1 if the number is odd.
 It will constantly preform this process until it detects any of the repeat values.
 For positive numbers this is the typical 8,4,2,1 pattern, and for negatives there are many more (reference the repeat test function).

-None of this is supposed to act as any sort of proof of any patterns for the Collatz conjecture, but the deceptive simple nature of the problem makes it intresting to at least attmept to research.
-Below are some pictures of graphs created for various parts:
+# Code II (2D Graphs)

+## Cool Grapher.py

+This first 2D grapher returns two plots at the end.
+The first is essentially the flattened version of the 2D graph above showing all of the Collatz series for the values 0-(values-1) for the values variable in the code.
+The bottom graph shows the unique maximum values hit and the count of that maximum.
+Examples of these graphs are shown in section Ia and Ib.

+## Cool Grapher II.py

+This is perhaps the most unique experiment in my experimenting.
+Shown in section III below, this graph plots a starting value versus the length of its series up until it reaches a number that is a power of 2.
+Once I tested it up to a higher value, there were very clear curves and patterns as reiterated in section III.

-Ia - Series for starting values 0-25 and the counts of the unique maximums
+# Ia - Series for starting values 0-25 and the counts of the unique maximums

 ![Two graphs, the top on with the Collatz series for starting values 0-25, and on with the unique maximums and their counts](cool1.jpg)

-Ib - Series for starting values 0-1000 and the counts of the unique maximums
+# Ib - Series for starting values 0-1000 and the counts of the unique maximums

 ![Two graphs, the top on with the Collatz series for starting values 0-1000, and on with the unique maximums and their counts](cool3.jpg)

-II - 3D Plot of the 0-25 series
+# II - 3D Plot of the 0-25 series
 - Z axis: Starting value
 - Y axis: Running value in series
 - X axis: Position/Index in a series